Teufel Audio: History

 Teufel was founded in Berlin in 1979 by Peter Tschimmel.
 In the initial phase, the company produced and sold loudspeaker kits consisting of ready-made crossovers, drivers and cabinet components.
-The first products were loudspeaker sets.In 1990, Teufel changed its distribution model, from specialist and retail outlets to direct sales via catalogue.
-For the DVD launch in 1995, Teufel offered the THEATER 2, Europe's first 5.1 home cinema system with subwoofer, transverse centre and dipole rear speakers.
+The first products were loudspeaker sets.
+In 1990, Teufel changed its distribution model, from specialist and retail outlets to direct sales via catalogue.

 In 2006 private equity firm Riverside acquired Teufel from founder Peter Tschimmel.
-A year later.
-In 2010, private equity firm HgCapital acquired the company from Riverside.
+A year later, in 2010, private equity firm HgCapital acquired the company from Riverside.
 At the same time, Teufel integrated the Berlin-based start-up Raumfeld, which had been developing and selling multi-room streaming speakers since 2008.
 In summer 2018, French private equity company Naxicap took over the company.
 Since March 2020, Sascha Mallah has led the company as sole Managing Director.

-Locations and distribution

-Development, marketing, sales, administration and the flagship store in Bikini Berlin and the Teufel Shop in KaDeWe are located in Berlin.
-In Germany and Austria there are also other Teufel stores.
-In addition, Teufel's Chinese agency is located in Dongguan/China with a total of 48 employees who take care of supply management and sales.
-Warehousing and logistics are handled in Hamburg.

-Products

-Teufel's product range includes various audio and Hi-fi categories, active and passive stereo speakers, home cinema speakers and systems, streaming speakers and systems, Soundbars and sound decks, Bluetooth speakers, headphones, including (wireless) in-ears, PC and multimedia speakers.